 Your validator has become auto-unbonded.
-In mainnet and testnet, we unbond validators if they do not vote on
+In mainnet, we unbond validators if they do not vote on

 50 of the last

-100 blocks.
-Since blocks are proposed every ~2 seconds, a validator unresponsive for ~100 seconds will become unbonded.
+100 blocks in testnet).
+Since blocks are proposed every ~5 seconds, a validator unresponsive for ~13 hours (~4 minutes in testnet) will become unbonded.
 This usually happens when your

 terrad process crashes.